 It’s OK if you aren’t using the most modern techniques

 React was released in 2013.
 Since then, React has evolved into what we know as modern React development.
-Along the way however, there have been several shifts.
-One example is in how components are architected.
+Along the way, however, there have been several shifts.
+One example is how components are architected.
 The older way to build components was to use higher-ordered components and classes.
 Over time, the best practices morphed into using hooks and functions.
-Hooks provide a cleaner way of separating out concerns from life cycle and allowing component logic to be free from business logic.
+Hooks provide a cleaner way of separating out concerns from the life cycle and allowing component logic to be free from business logic.

-Many React developers can articulate out the benefits of using hooks- even if they aren’t using hooks in their own projects.
+Many React developers can articulate the benefits of using hooks- even if they aren’t using hooks in their own projects.
 It becomes more complicated in knowing how to migrate an existing and large codebase that was designed and built before hooks were available.
 Should all of the code be rewritten?
 Could one adopt hooks incrementally?
-Mike offered some advice in how React enterprise applications can migrate towards hook architecture in an effective way.
+Mike offered some advice on how React enterprise applications can migrate towards hook architecture in an effective way.